 Anneke worked as a student attorney with Harvard Defenders where they represented indigent clients at criminal show-cause hearings.

-“I came to Sanford Heisler Sharp, LLP because I wanted to work with people who shared my belief that the highest uses of the law are for positive social change and combatting injustice.
+“I came to Sanford Heisler Sharp, LLP because I wanted to work with people who shared my belief that the highest uses of the law are for positive social change and combating injustice.
 I am confident that the rigor and commitment of the compassionate team here will offer an incomparable foundation for me as a new attorney committed to social justice.”

 Our commitment to securing justice and providing the best representation possible is reflected in a commitment to diversity within our own firm.
 At Sanford Heisler Sharp, LLP, we know better than to think the best attorneys look alike, sound alike, think alike, or live alike.
 What matters is talent, and we hire the best talent available.

 As a result, our team more accurately mirrors America.
 Women, minority, and/or openly gay lawyers make up the majority of our staff.
 A passion for social justice unites our team - we all work to use the power of law to help create and enforce a more just society.

 During law school, Anneke served as an Editor for the Harvard Law Review, and worked as a student attorney with Harvard Defenders where they represented indigent clients at criminal show-cause hearings.
 They also participated in the Criminal Justice Institute and the Predatory Lending and Consumer Protection Clinic as a clinical student.
 Over the summer, they interned with the Community Justice Project to support community and movement lawyering in Miami, Cravath, Swaine and Moore, LLC, and the Alameda County Public Defenders Office.

 - Predatory Lending and Consumer Protection Clinic